rekha-balan/azure-docs-test2-pr.nl-NL/articles/virtual-network/virtual-networks-static-private-ip-arm-cli.md

 [!INCLUDE [virtual-networks-static-ip-scenario-include](../../includes/virtual-networks-static-ip-scenario-include.md)]

 > [!NOTE]
-> The sample Azure CLI 2.0 commands below expect a simple environment already created.
-If you want to run the commands as they are displayed in this document, first build the test environment described in [create a vnet](virtual-networks-create-vnet-arm-cli.md).
+> The following sample Azure CLI commands expect an existing simple environment.
+If you want to run the commands as they are displayed in this document, first build the test environment described in [create a vnet](quick-create-cli.md).

 ## <a name="specify-a-static-private-ip-address-when-creating-a-vm"></a>Specify a static private IP address when creating a VM

-To create a VM named *DNS01* in the *FrontEnd* subnet of a VNet named *TestVNet* with a static private IP of *192.168.1.101*, follow the steps below:
+To create a VM named *DNS01* in the *FrontEnd* subnet of a VNet named *TestVNet* with a static private IP of *192.168.1.101*, complete the following steps:

-1. If you haven't yet, install and configure the latest [Azure CLI 2.0](/cli/azure/install-az-cli2) and log in to an Azure account using [az login](/cli/azure/#login).
+1. If you haven't yet, install and configure the latest [Azure CLI 2.0](/cli/azure/install-az-cli2) and log in to an Azure account using [az login](/cli/azure/reference-index#az_login).

-2. Create a public IP for the VM with the [az network public-ip create](/cli/azure/network/public-ip#create) command.
+2. Create a public IP for the VM with the [az network public-ip create](/cli/azure/network/public-ip#az_network_public_ip_create) command.
 The list shown after the output explains the parameters used.

     > [!NOTE]
     > You may want or need to use different values for your arguments in this and subsequent steps, depending upon your environment.